Lots of Kitties Will Win with the Petties 2014 Pet Blog Awards

 And without all that work on behalf of cats, Frankencat would not have been rescued, and his magic with Old Grand Dad would never have happened.
 And who knows what amazing thing Franken will do after this?

 You can read about the actual clinics in my article about the HCMT TNR clinic.

 How the Petties nominations work…

 You are not actually voting in this award contest, and you don’t just go and do it once.
-Unlike the usual one-person-one-vote-one-time method, you are nominating blogs and content for the categories listed below, and you can do this once each day, and your nomination for shelter award is given in coordination with a blogger award nomination.
+Unlike the usual one-person-one-vote-one-time method, you are nominating blogs and content for the categories listed below, and you can do this once each day.
 Yes, once each day, it’s the part I hate to ask you to do, but the more votes, the more chance of winning.
 After all, upwards of $20,000 is at stake for shelters, rescues and volunteers, so we have to work a little for it.
-Nominations open June 3, 2013 and close Friday, June 28, 2013 at Midnight PST for these first rounds.
+Nominations opened June 3, 2013 and close June 28, 2014 at Midnight PST for these first rounds.

-Then, after that round of voting, the blog nominations are drawn in each category, and there is more voting for the winner in each category later this summer as well as the winner of the Unsung Heroes Award.
+Then, after that round of nominations, the blog winners are drawn in each category, and there is voting for the winner in each category through July as well as the winner of the Unsung Heroes Award.
 These winners will be announced during an online ceremony in autumn.